HeyGen Privacy Policy

 6. What Happens If Our Business Changes Hands?

-If any of your personal information will be transferred in such a manner, you will be contacted in advance and informed of the changes.
+If any of your personal information is transferred in this manner, you will be contacted in advance and informed of the changes.

 7. Cookies and Other Tracking Technologies